Mostafa24sd/WeatherNow/README.md

 # WeatherNow is a weather application for Android.
 - Written in kotlin
 - MVVM architecture
+- DataBinding
-- libraries: Retrofit, Room, Hilt and ...
+- Libraries: Retrofit, Room, Hilt, Lottie and Lifecycle.